syncfusion-content/blazor-docs/blazor/datagrid/how-to/using-edit-template-feature-in-expando-object-bound-grid.md

 ---
 layout: post
-title: ExpandoObject Bound Grid in Blazor DataGrid Component | Syncfusion
+title: ExpandoObject data binding with edit template feature in Blazor DataGrid Component | Syncfusion
 description: Learn here all about using edit template feature in ExpandoObject bound grid in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug
 ---

-# Using EditTemplate Feature in ExpandoObject Bound Grid
+# ExpandoObject data binding with edit template feature

 By defining the [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate) feature of a [GridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html), you can render a custom editor component in Grid edit form.
 Two-way (@bind-Value) binding cannot be defined to the editor component inside EditTemplate, since its data type is unknown when Grid is bound by ExpandoObject.
-In this case, you can use the following way to perform a CRUD operation in the ExpandoObject bound Grid with EditTemplate.
+In this case, you can use the following way to perform a CRUD operation in the ExpandoObject data binding Grid with EditTemplate.

-The TextBox component is defined inside the EditTemplate and changes can be saved into the Grid using the ValueChange event of the TextBox and the [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnActionBegin) event of the Grid.
+The `SfTextBox` component is defined inside the EditTemplate and changes can be saved into the Grid using the ValueChange event of the TextBox and the [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnActionBegin) event of the Grid.

 ```cshtml
 @using Syncfusion.Blazor.Grids